utah-explainability/utah-explainability.github.io/index.md

 Through **<span style="color: black;">this website</span>** we will share only the schedule and materials.
 Everything else---syllabus, announcements, discussion, turning in assignments/project components, communicating grades, policies---will be done through **<span style="color: black;">Canvas</span>**.

 **What modalities does this course cover?** We will almost exclusively talk about **applications in NLP** and computer vision for **static images**.
-Inputs in these domains are represented with [embeddings](https://course18.fast.ai/lessonsml1/lesson11.html)--high-dimensional vectors of floating point numbers whose individual dimensions are not interpretable.
+Inputs in these domains are represented with [embeddings](https://course18.fast.ai/lessonsml1/lesson11.html)---high-dimensional vectors of floating point numbers whose individual dimensions are not interpretable.
 If you are interested in applications that fall under data science, you will instead likely work with "meaningful" features such as income of a person or zip code of a certain location.
 This course is not about such applications.

-**What machine learning models this course covers?** We focus on deep learning models (deep neural networks) and we will almost solely focus on the [transformer](http://jalammar.github.io/illustrated-transformer/)-based models.
+**What machine learning models this course covers?** We focus on deep learning models (deep neural networks) and we will almost solely talk about [transformer](http://jalammar.github.io/illustrated-transformer/)-based models.

-**Local vs. global explanations.** This course will **not** focus on global methods that analyze models' average behavior and internals such as [probing](https://nlp.stanford.edu/~johnhew/interpreting-probes.html).
+**Local vs. global explanations.** This course will **not** focus on [global methods](https://christophm.github.io/interpretable-ml-book/scope-of-interpretability.html) that analyze models'  behavior and internals such as [probing](https://nlp.stanford.edu/~johnhew/interpreting-probes.html).
 We focus on methods that answer questions such as:

 * Which part of the input led to assigning this label?
 * How to edit the input to change the answer to another?